GatesLab/RSAseconds/README.md

 You can use this function on its own using these commands.
 If you would prefer, you can use the GUI instead (described below).

 # Using RSAseconds GUI
 1. After following the steps in the “Before starting” section, type RSAgui into the Matlab command window.
+You'll see this:

 2. Click “Push here to indicate location of data” to do just that.
 Indicate the directory *where* discussed above.